xyxxyxxy/exy/README.md

 "Display current activity as a status message." needs to be enabled.
 ![discord-settings](resources/docs/discord-setting.png)
 Can be found in "Discord settings" -> "Activity Privacy".

+# Privacy

+Be aware that images shown in Discord activities have to be publicly available.
+For this [freeimage.host](https://freeimage.host/) is used to upload the preview image of the playing media item.

 # Development